AlexanderFalk/designbycontract/README.md

 * `\old<expression>` - Identifier which refers to the value of the expression

 As an example you can go into the `Account.class` and find the method `withdraw()`.
 Above that it is specified as an requirement that the `account_balance > amount`.
-This is to ensure you can withdraw more than you own.
+This is to ensure you can't withdraw more than you own.